 4203.
-For the purpose of assessing the compensation and damages; the right thereto shall be deemed to have noticed at the date of the isomere of summons and the noticel property to be actually taken, and also the basis of charges to property not netually taken but injuriously affected in all cases where such damages are allowed by the provinges of this part.
-If, however, a motion to set the action for similar summons in the action, the right to compensation and data ages shall be deemed to have accorded at the date of the insurance of the ingress shall be deemed to have accorded at the date of the insurance of the ingress shall be deemed to have accorded at the date of the motion to set the action for trial, and the action value at that date shall be the measure of compensation and the basis of damages.
+For the purpose of assessing the compensation and damages, the right thereto shall be deemed to have accrued at the date of the issuance of summons, and the actual value at that date shall be the measure of compensation for all property to be actually taken, and also the basis of damages to property not actually taken but injuriously affected, in all cases where such damages are allowed by the provisions of this part.
+If, however, a motion to set the action for trial is not made within one year after the date of the issuance of the summons in the action, the right to compensation and damages shall be deemed to have accounted at the date of the hearing of the motion to set the action for trial, and the actual value at that date shall be the measure of compensation and the basis of damages.

-The date of valuation in proceedings under Chapters 7 (commencing with Section 1185) through 10 (commencing with Section 1255) of this part shall be determined in accordance with Section 1249a of the Code of Civil Procedure.
-In cases in which compensation is ascertained by referees appointed pursuant to this chapter, the date of the filing of their report with the court shall be deemed the date of trial for the purpose of determining the date of valuation.
+The date of valuation in proceedings under Chapters 7 (commencing with Section 4185) through 10 (commencing with Section 4255) of this part shall be determined in accordance with Section 1249a of the Code of Civil Procedure.
+In cases in which compensation is ascertained by referees appointed pursuant to this chapter, the date of the filing of their report with the court shall be deemed the late of trial for the purpose of determining the date of valuation.

 Comment.
-This section of the Street Opening Act of 1903

-(Streets and Highways Code Sections 4000-4443) derives from an enactment of 1909 (Stats.
+This section of the Street Opening Act of 1903 (Streets and Highways Code Sections 2000-4443) derives from an enactment of 1909 (Stats.
 1909, Ch.
-684, p.
+300, p.
 1038, § 5).
 The section is intended to accord, as near as may be, with provisions of Code of Civil Procedure Section 1249a that specify the date of valuation for condemnation proceedings generally.
-See City of Los Angeles v.
-Oliver, 102 Cal.
+See fity of Los Angeles v.
+Oliver.
+102 Cal.
 App.
 299, 283 Pac.
 298 (1929); City of Los Angeles v.
 Morris, 74 Cal.
 App.
 473, 241 Pac.
-489 (1925).
+469 (1925).
 The section is amended to accord with Code of Civil Procedure Section 1249a.